munjidev/munjidev.github.io/about.md

 <br/>

 Hi!
-I'm munji, a Computer Software Engineer working as a Game Developer and 3D Artist from Mexico City.
-This site is a portfolio which includes the works I’ve contributed to or developed on my own, such as animation and modeling reels, games, as well as jam submissions. "munji" is the pseudonym I go by and what I publish my projects under, usually accompanied by the picture in the bottom left.
+I'm Juan Muniain, a Software Engineer and Game Developer from Mexico City. "munji" is the pseudonym I go by and what I publish my projects under, which is usually accompanied by the picture in the bottom left.
 <br/>
 <br/>
-I am primarily skilled in 3D character animation, rigging, modeling, and in-engine programming, rigging, and physics implementation using Blender and Unreal Engine.
-I'm also knowledgeable about workflows involving Maya, 3ds Max, Unity and Godot.
+I am primarily skilled in 3D animation, rigging, modeling and texturing, with Blender as my daily driver for creating assets, as well as programming/implementation in Unreal and Godot.
+I'm also knowledgeable about workflows involving Autodesk and Adobe software.
 <br/>
 <br/>
-While animation and game development are my strong suit, I'm also skilled in front-end development using a variety of languages and tools such as JavaScript, TypeScript, HTML, CSS, and Ruby (Jekyll).
+Although I dedicate most of my time towards game development and animation, I enjoy playing guitar and cooking nice meals often, as well as tend to my cat, Oreo.
+You can catch a glimpse of my stuff on Bluesky.
 <br/>
 <br/>